harel-coffee/CongIdentification-auto/README.md

 2- Second, make sure you add the “Redundancy” R script and the model dataset in your main folder;

-3- Finally, uncomment one of the five classifiers you want to run starting from line 527 to 531.
+3- Finally, uncomment one of the five classifiers you want to run starting from line 527 to 531;

+4- You are now all set to start training the model!